canlab/Neuroimaging_Pattern_Masks/templates/README.md

 FSL.

 ### fMRIPrep (and QSIPrep)
 fMRIPrep and QSIPrep use MNI152 Nonlinear 2009c Asymmetric, aka MNI152NLin2009CAsym.
-This is newer than what the HCP template, and newer than what SPM or FSL use by default as of the time of this writing.
+This is newer than what FSL or SPM use by default as of the time of this writing.
 Use of this template by fMRIPrep is documented here,

 https://fmriprep.org/en/stable/spaces.html#standard-spaces

-And to ensure consistency with the fMRIPrep repo I've pulled a copy from the TemplateFlow repository linked to above, via this page,
+And to ensure consistency with the fMRIPrep repo I've pulled a copy from the TemplateFlow repository linked to in the fmriprep docs above, via this page,

 https://www.templateflow.org/browse/